dsgriffin/rgraph-rails/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Include the gem in your application's Gemfile:

 ```ruby
 gem 'rgraph-rails', '~> 1.0'